 One great way to get them to tell you what is wrong is by saying “show me” to them.
 Then they can show you what it is that they want so you know why the tantrum is going on.
-It’s also an option to teach your child some basic words in sign language so that they can communicate without having to use words.
+You could also teach your child some basic words in sign language so that they can communicate without having to use words.